argoproj-archive/example-cd/README.md

 To be able to create cluster roles in kubernetes you need to run the following:

-kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<user e-mail address>
+kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user="user login"

 kubectl create -f example-cd/logging-cr
 kubectl create -f example-cd/monitoring-cr